rcalix1/Where_Money_Gen_AI/README.md

 * Niche
 * CUDA

 ## Where is the Money in Generative AI?
+Investing

 * in terms of building out vertical and industry specific LLMs and models, and a lot of edge-use cases, ... that has not been settled yet, and ... that's where a lot of the innovation is going to come from
 * ... this market is not just the handful of mega-cap names as the winners.